tomerBARZ/the-universal-mission-for-dcs-world/README.md

 ## How to build the miz files

-_(this is only for developpers, end users should just download the latest release)_
+_**(this is for developpers only, end users should just download the latest release)**_

-I use a PHP script to "build" the .miz files as PHP is a pretty handy tool capable both of handling all requirement replacements and pack the miz files.
+I use a PHP script to "build" the .miz files as PHP is a pretty handy tool capable both of handling all required replacements and pack the miz files.

 If you want to build the .miz files yourself, you'll need to: